Bacherat/Bacherat/README.md

-- 👋 Hi, I’m @Bacherat
+- 👋 Hi, I’m @Bacherat.
+Very grateful to be apart of this platform .
 - 👀 I’m interested in learning how to be of service in this community and in others. ..
 - 🌱 I’m currently learning saas and jira.
 - 💞️ I’m looking to collaborate on the above learning ventures....